Eloy Jiménez Player Props: White Sox vs. Cubs

 Eloy Jiménez At The Plate

-- Jimenez is batting .412 with one homer during his last outings and is on a four-game hitting streak.
+- Jimenez is batting .474 with one homer during his last outings and is on a five-game hitting streak.

-- Jimenez has picked up an RBI in 45.5% of his games this season, with two or more RBI in 16.7% of his games.
-He has also plated three or more runs in one contest.
+- Jimenez has had at least one RBI in 44.8% of his games this season (30 of 67), with more than one RBI 11 times (16.4%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 31 of 66 games this year, he has scored, including multiple runs once.
+- He has scored at least once 32 times this season (47.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.